 Near-duplicates

-When testing for near-duplicates, the (slightly cleaner version of) a source sentence is normalized; all non-letter characters (some examples: “,?)!-) are replaced with a space and all letters are rendered lowercase.
+When testing for near-duplicates, the (slightly cleaner version of) a source sentence is normalized; all non-letter characters (some examples: “,?)!-

 Using the normalized source sentence, groups of segments that have the same normalized source sentence are created.
 From each group, only the best segment is kept so a segment’s normalized source sentence is unique and is automatically kept.
 Otherwise. the segment with the highest similarity score is kept.